IEC Visa (Working Holiday) Health Insurance for 2024

 Start by choosing 'IEC Visa Insurance', and 'Emergency Medical', then select the dates that match up with your intended stay in Canada and provide the traveller's date of birth and email address — and the quote will appear instantly (we'll also email you a link to your quote for future reference).
 If you have any problems receiving a quote or have some specific questions you need to ask (about pre-existing medical conditions, sports coverage, etc.), don't hesitate to call us (1-888-888-0510).

 After purchasing online, confirmation of coverage and policy document(s) will be emailed to you as soon as your purchase is processed.
-We suggest that you (or a family member) keep a copy for your records, and print out a copy and carry it with your other travel documents to show as proof of insurance at the border when you enter Canada.
+We suggest that you (or a family member) keep a copy for your records, print out a copy and carry it with your other travel documents to show as proof of insurance at the border when you enter Canada.

 2 Year Insurance for IEC Working Holiday!